PBailey515/Data_Course_BAILEY/README.md

 so the echo is the text that gets added and the commit is the title what is up
 Whats UP
+Finn Diesel is the king of the tank finn